akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec03.md

-However, it is important to note that we do not know the exact probability of getting the heads $$\theta$$. $$\hat{\theta}_{\tiny{MLE}}$$ is an estimate that maximises the likelihood of observing the outcomes that we already saw.
+However, it is important to note that we do not know the exact probability of getting the heads $$\theta$$. $$\hat{\theta}_{\tiny{MLE}}$$ is an estimate that maximizes the likelihood of observing the outcomes that we already saw.
-In other words, it the value of the parameter which is the most reasonable explantion for our observations.
+In other words, it the value of the parameter which is the most reasonable explanation for our observations.

-It's all good for argument sake, but can we prove this theoritically?
+It's all good for argument sake, but can we prove this theoretically?

-We know that tossing a coin 1000 times is a Bernouli trial and the number of heads (denoted by random variable $$X$$) follows a Binomial distribution.
+We know that tossing a coin 1000 times is a Bernoulli trial and the number of heads (denoted by random variable $$X$$) follows a Binomial distribution.
-Let's assume that $$\theta$$ is the probablity of getting a head in any single coin toss.
+Let's assume that $$\theta$$ is the probability of getting a head in any single coin toss.
 Thus, probability of getting a tails in single toss will be
 $$(1-\theta)$$.
 Hence, the probability of getting $$k$$ heads in $$n$$ coin tosses is given by